comparch-security/cpu-sec-bench/README.md

-  continue    Continue a previous test by reading the results.json file first. debug       Stop testing on the first unexpected exit status. make-only   Make the test cases without running them. no-make     Due to make the test cases as they are made aleady. report      Generate a report after finishing all test cases.
+  continue    Continue a previous test by reading the results.json file first. debug       Stop testing on the first unexpected exit status. make-only   Make the test cases without running them. no-make     Don't make the test cases as they are made aleady (normally on embedded systems). report      Generate a report after finishing all test cases.
 ~~~